 If you’re interested in learning more about how account-based marketing can benefit your business, you can check out The Ultimate Account-Based Marketing Guide from Zoomforth.
 Otherwise, let’s dive into how you can get your ABM campaign started!

-Step 1: Define your ABM strategy
+Step 1: Define your Account Based Marketing (ABM) strategy

 Some common goals can include everything from launching a new product to expanding in an existing market or even entering a brand new one.
 You can of course tackle more than one at the same time, but if you’re just getting started, it makes sense to start with just one or two.
 Scaling up will give you plenty of time to iron out kinks wherever they arise, increasing your chances for overall success with your strategy.

-Step 2: Identify and rank your prospects
+Step 2: Identify and rank prospects for your ABM campaigns